Neo-spywolf/AI-Object-detection/README.md

 # AI-Object-detection
-Detect real time object using this repo (Html ,CSS, JS)
+To Detect real time object using this repo (Html ,CSS, JS) You can use in your browser
+#Chorme
+#Firefox
+#Edge
+✅ Toggle switch to turn AI on or off
+✅ Range slider to control frame rate